Kikuyu people

-The Kikuyu (also Agĩkũyũ/Gĩkũyũ) are a Bantu ethnic group native to Central Kenya.
+The Kikuyu (also Agĩkũyũ/ Gĩkũyũ) are a Bantu ethnic group native to Central Kenya.
 At a population of 8,148,668 as of 2019, they account for 17.13% of the total population of Kenya, making them Kenya's largest ethnic group.

-The term Kikuyu is derived from the Swahili form of the word Gĩkũyũ. is derived from the word mũkũyũ which means sycamore fig (mũkũyũ) tree".
-Hence Agĩkũyũ in the Kikuyu language translates to "Children Of The Big Sycamore".
-The alternative name Nyũmba ya Mũmbi, which encompasses Embu, Gikuyu, and Meru, translates to "House of the Potter" (or "Creator").
+The term Kikuyu is the Swahili borrowing of the autonym Gĩkũyũ ([ɣèkòjóꜜ]).

 History

 Origin

 The Kikuyu belong to the Northeastern Bantu branch.
 Their language is most closely related to that of the Embu and Mbeere.
 Geographically, they are concentrated in the vicinity of Mount Kenya.

 The exact place that the Northeast Bantu speakers migrated from after the initial Bantu expansion is uncertain.
 Some authorities suggest that the Kikuyu arrived in their present Mount Kenya area of habitation from earlier settlements further to the north and east, while others argue that the Kikuyu, along with their closely related Eastern Bantu neighbours the Embu, Meru, Mbeere, and Kamba moved into Kenya from points further north.

 From archaeological evidence, their arrival at the northern side of Mt.
 Kenya dates to around the 3rd century, as part of the larger group known as Thagicu.
 By the 6th century, there was a community of Agikuyu newly established at Gatung'ang'a in Nyeri.
 The Agikuyu established themselves in their current homeland of Mt.
 Kenya region by the 13th century.